doubledup/dotfiles/README.md

 For machine-local zsh and neovim config, append '.local' to the normal config name and save it in the same place, eg. use `~/.zshrc.local` for zsh config you only want on your current machine.
+For local NeoVim plugs, use `~/.config/nvim/plugs.local.vim`.
+These are sourced at the end of the plug#begin call in the NeoVim init file.

 ## Linux